 Two such companies working in Wiltshire are:

-As well as the Council monitoring these organisations, there is an independent Customer Reference Group organised by WSUN.
-This is a group of people, a number of whom currently use these services, who are interested in ensuring that the care and support being provided by these companies, is the best they can be.
+As well as the Council monitoring these organisations, there is an independent Customer Reference Group organised by Wiltshire & Swindon Users’ Network (WSUN).
+This is a group of people, a number of whom currently use these services, who are interested in ensuring that the care and support being provided by these companies is the best it can be.

-Members of the Customer Reference Group have received training and are being supproted to find out what people, using these services really think about them.
+Members of the Customer Reference Group have received training and are being supported to find out what people using these services really think about them.
 If you are interested in joining the Customer Reference Group please contact:

 Wiltshire & Swindon Users’ Network (WSUN)

-How can I access Help to Live at Home?
+How can I find out more about Help to Live at Home?

-If you would like further information on the Help to Live at Home service please contact:
+If you would like any further information on the Help to Live at Home service please contact:

 0300 456 0111